-- Flash steam, and
+- Flash steam

-- Binary cycle.
+- Binary cycle

-During the last decade, a strong solar electric market has emerged for powering urban grid-connected homes and buildings as a result of advances in solar technology along with global changes in electric industry restructuring.
+During the last decade, a strong solar electric market has emerged for powering urban grid-connected homes and buildings as a result of advances in solar technology, along with global changes in electric industry restructuring.

 Using tidal and wave energy to produce electricity usually involves mechanical devices.
 A dam is typically used to convert tidal energy into electricity by forcing the water through turbines.
-Meanwhile, wave energy uses mechanical power to directly start a generator, to produce electricity.
+Meanwhile, wave energy uses mechanical power to directly drive a generator, to produce electricity.

 There is significant risk to damage of marine life and ecosystems from the machinery required to operate marine power systems.
 This includes injuries caused by the movement of tidal turbine blades, as well as the effects of underwater noise generated by the system.
 There are also concerns regarding the effect ocean energy systems will have on water quality.

 Despite the clear advantages in renewable energy, including relieving pressure on fossil fuel resources and lowering the cost of energy bills for homeowners, there are concerns about how harnessing energy from the environment, be it wind, solar, marine, or biofuel, will affect wildlife in those different habitats.
 Additionally, the cost of installing many of these systems is high, although the running costs and maintenance costs are comparatively low against traditional energy generation methods.

 This article was updated on 10th April, 2019.